Limitations and quotas in AWS Control Tower - AWS Control Tower

 • AWS Control Tower has overall concurrency limitations.
 In general, one operation at a time is permitted.
 Two exceptions to this limitation are allowed:

 • Optional controls can be activated and deactivated concurrently, through an asynchronous process.
-Up to ten (10) control-related operations at a time can be in progress, in total, no matter if they are called from the console or from an API.
+Up to one hundred (100) control-related operations at a time can be in progress, in total, no matter if they are called from the console or from an API.
+Of these 100 operations, up to 20 at a time can be proactive control operations.

 • Accounts can be provisioned, updated, and enrolled concurrently in Account Factory, through an asynchronous process, with up to five (5) account-related operations in progress simultaneously.
 Unmanaging accounts must be performed one account at a time.